treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 #### Why is there an empty dictionary before `user`?

-This is to ensure requirement 5 is met.
-Changing a `ChainMap` object will change the first dictionary provided.
-We don't want `user` to change if the `ChainMap` is altered so we provided an empty dictionary as the first mapping.
+This is for requirement 5.
+Changes to `ChainMap` objects affect the first dictionary provided and we don't want `user` to change so we provided an empty dictionary first.

 #### Does this actually give us a dictionary?

-A `ChainMap` object is a mapping (a dictionary-like object) but it is not a dictionary.
-If our code is practicing duck typing properly we may be okay with this, but we need to take a look at how `ChainMap` objects behave to find out.
+A `ChainMap` object is **not a dictionary** but it is a **dictionary-like** mapping.
+We may be okay with this if our code practices [duck typing][], but we'll need to inspect the features of `ChainMap` to be sure.
+Among other features, `ChainMap` objects are coupled to their [underlying dictionaries][ChainMap alter] and they handle [removing items][ChainMap remove] in an interesting way.

-We [cannot remove items][ChainMap remove] if they reside in mappings beyond the first (empty) one.
-Our `ChainMap` will also change behavior when the [underlying dictionaries change][ChainMap alter].
-These are not bugs in `ChainMap`, these are features.
+Score:

+- Accurate: possibly, we'll need to consider our use cases
+- Idiomatic: yes if we decide this suits our use case

+### Dictionary from ChainMap

 If we really want a dictionary, we could convert our `ChainMap` to a dictionary: